How to Use This Calculator

 Why do some people tip on the pre-tax total?

-Some people choose to tip on the pre-tax total because they believe the tip should reflect the cost of the service provided, not the sales tax, which goes to the government.
-This method results in a slightly smaller tip amount and is a common practice, though tipping on the post-tax total is also widely accepted.
+Some people tip on the pre-tax total because they believe the tip should reflect the cost of the service provided, not the sales tax that goes to the government.
+On a $90 bill with $8.10 tax at 18%, this saves $1.46 per meal — a small but meaningful difference over time.

 What is the typical difference between pre-tax and post-tax tipping?